-Day one saw us practising our ice skills and then climbing Altered States (WI3) and White Jism (WI4) up at Alta Ice, above Lake Alta and the Remarkables ski field.
-With our belayers hunkered down out of the worst of the wind, we swung our ice axes into the brittle ice over and over, learning how to flick our wrists for the satisfying thunk of a solid tool placement and delicately balancing on our crampon front points.
-The muscle ‘pump’ associated with climbing steep ice appeared all too quickly, yet the belay boogies and encouragement from below kept morale up.
+In terms of what to expect, day one saw us hike up the Remarkables Ski Resort, head across a frozen Lake Alta and up into the Grand Couloir.
+The Alta Slabs and the East Buttress of Double Cone were our objectives.
+Along the way, snow and weather conditions were discussed for the day, determining our level of safety in the area and whether our planned routes were sensible options.
+They were, so off we trudged uphill to check out Altered States (WI3) and White Jism (WI4) — two introductory ice climbs that were in good form and would allow us to practice the basics of ice climbing.
+With our belayers hunkered down out of the worst of the wind, we practiced swinging our axes into the seemingly brittle ice over and over, learning how to flick our wrists for the satisfying thunk of a solid tool placement, while delicately balancing on our crampon front points.
+The muscle fatigue or climber’s ‘pump’ associated with climbing steep ice appeared all too quickly, yet the hilarious belay boogies and encouragement yelled up from below kept morale high despite the frigid temperatures.

-Day two dawned better than predicted but considering the weather and avalanche advisory reports, we decided to stay out of the Grand Couloir and away from a potentially warming Alta Ice – which has been known to fall down in the sun – and instead investigated the lower rocky outcrops for mixed climbing potential.
+Day two dawned better than predicted but considering the weather and avalanche advisory reports, we decided to stay out of the Grand Couloir and away from a potentially warming Alta Ice – which has been known to fall down in the sun.
+Our backup option was investigating the lower rocky outcrops above Lake Alta for some mixed climbing.
 Fairly self-explanatory, mixed climbing still requires crampons and ice axes but the route follows mixed terrain over rock, ice and snow – and in our case, even the odd tussock.
-It’s a surprisingly delicate form of climbing and requires careful placement of tools and good core strength to balance on what can be thin grooves of ice or tiny ledges of rock — simultaneously you could be torqueing one ice axe in a crack above and hooking into a notch with your other axe.
-Problem solving at its finest, it’s a style of climbing that often suits women because it relies more on technique than physical power.
+It’s a surprisingly delicate form of climbing and requires careful placement of tools and good core strength to balance on what can be thin grooves of ice or tiny ledges of rock — simultaneously you could be torquing one axe in a crack above and hooking the other into an icy notch.
+Problem solving at its finest, it’s a style of climbing that often suits women because it relies heavily on technique, rather than physical power.

 Imogen Van Pierce is a Product Expert at Macpac HQ in Christchurch.
-On the weekends, you’re likely to find her skiing Canterbury’s club fields or walking in the backcountry with her dog, Harper.
+On the weekends, you’re likely to find her skiing Canterbury’s club fields or tramping in the backcountry with her dog, Harper.